 Paralysis Lawyer St. Louis, MO.
 Paralysis, or losing the function in one or more limbs or extremities, is easily one of the most life-altering injuries someone can suffer in an accident.
 Between ongoing and potentially life-long medical treatment, re-learning tasks that able-bodied people consider simple, adapting your home and surroundings to accommodate a new disability, and potentially being unable to perform your regular work, it can truly up-end someone’s life.
 This is especially true if you were paralyzed as a result of someone else’s negligent or careless actions, such as a car accident or by slipping and falling.

-The experienced St. Louis personal injury lawyers at Combs Law Group have helped many St. Louis paralysis victims get the compensation they deserve following the accident that altered their lives forever.
-We offer free initial consultations and take all our paralysis lawsuits in St. Louis on a contingency basis, which means that we will not get paid unless you do.
+The experienced St. Louis, MO personal injury lawyers at Combs Law Group have helped many St. Louis, MO paralysis victims get the compensation they deserve following the accident that altered their lives forever.
+We offer free initial consultations and take all our paralysis lawsuits in St. Louis, MO on a contingency basis, which means that we will not get paid unless you do.
 Call us at (314) 900-HELP or contact us online today.

 The Costs of Paralysis

 Paralysis is caused when the spinal cord is damaged in some way due to disease or injury.
 These damages can block the transmission of signals from the brain to nerves that run down the spinal cord, which makes it impossible for someone to move body parts and extremities affected by that spinal cord injury.
 Paralysis is broken up into two different categories, “complete” (which means that there is a complete lack of feeling and movement ability below the site of the trauma) and “incomplete” (where some sensation is still felt, although movement and feeling remains limited).
 The higher the location of the injury on the spine, the more complete the paralytic symptoms will be.